reposense/RepoSense/docs/UserGuide.md

 Column Name | Explanation
 ----------- | -----------
 Repository's Location | The `GitHub URL` or `Disk Path` to the git repository e.g., `https://github.com/foo/bar.git` or `C:\Users\user\Desktop\GitHub\foo\bar`
-Branch | The branch to analyze in the target repository e.g., `master` Default: the default branch of the repo [Optional] File formats<sup>*</sup> | The file extensions to analyze.
+Branch | The branch to analyze in the target repository e.g., `master`.
+Default: the default branch of the repo [Optional] File formats<sup>*</sup> | The file extensions to analyze.
 Default: `adoc;cs;css;fxml;gradle;html;java;js;json;jsp;md;py;tag;xml`
 [Optional] Ignore Glob List<sup>*</sup> | The list of file path globs to ignore during analysis for each author. e.g., `test/**;temp/**`
 [Optional] Ignore standalone config | To ignore the standalone config file (if any) in target repository, enter **`yes`**.
 If the cell is empty, the standalone config file in the repo will take precedence over configurations provided in the csv files.